awsdocs/amazon-mwaa-user-guide/doc_source/tutorials-private-network-vpn-client.md

 1. Choose **Choose file**, and select your `mwaa_vpn_client.yaml` file\.

-1. Leave the remaining options blank, or set to their default values\.

 1. Choose **Next**, **Next**\.

 1. Select the acknowledgement, and then choose **Create stack**\.